 The group financial statements are predominantly a consolidation of three UK statutory entities, comprising the group's main trading entity, Churchill China (UK) Limited, the Churchill China plc company and Furlong Mills Limited.
 In establishing the overall approach to the group audit strategy, we concluded that Churchill China (UK) Limited and Churchill China plc are full scope components.
-Where balances in out of scope components, such as Furlong Mills Limited, are in excess of group performance materiality and contribute a significant proportion of a certain financial statement line item, these balances have also been subject to audit procedures.
+The cash balance in Furlong Mills Limited is in excess of group performance materiality and was also subject to audit procedures.
 For the two full scope components, we have allocated materiality to these components and designed our audit testing for each financial statement line item based on the size and nature of the transactions and balances for that line item and our assessment of the risk of material misstatement.
 We used our professional judgement to determine the nature and extent of testing required over each line item in the company financial statements.